chef/chef-server/docs-chef-io/content/server/config_rb_server_optional_settings.md

 `opscode_erchef['track_total_hits']`

 :   If true, it will return the total number of matching documents.
-If false, the count is capped at 10,000 documents.
+If false, the count capps at 10,000 documents.

     Default value: `false`.

 {{< warning >}}

-when `true`,`opscode_erchef['track_total_hits']` can increase query latency and memory usage by calculating the exact total of matching documents, which may impact performance.
+When `true`,`opscode_erchef['track_total_hits']` can increase query latency and memory usage by calculating the exact total of matching documents, which may impact performance.

 {{< /warning >}}